ub2906/PathFinder/README.md

 # Weighted Nodes
 We can allocate weight to random nodes.
 It can be thought that the Grid is forest and the weight nodes are the "dense" portions while the others are lighter(preferred for easier movement).Hence the rover would try to avoid going through it when finding shortest path.However if it calculates that going through the weightnode is the only viable solution left, it will go through it as well!

-# Bombs
+# StopOver nodes
-The bomb is added to the grid on clicking the button on navigation menu and can be dragged/moved at random positions.It can break the walls and need to be diffused first by the rover on its way to the destination
+The stopOver node is added to the grid on clicking the button on navigation menu and can be dragged/moved at random positions.It can be thought of as the stop-over destination (fuel station etc) that the agent MUST visit before reaching the target/

 # Mazes
 In addition to all these features, the web app also contains pre-defined mazes such as  Basic random maze,weighted maze,Step Maze etc to add a bit of fun element to the already existing mazes and seeing how our rover would navigate through it!